joamonse/trcol/README.md

 # trcol
-A simple program to replace a column linewise with a dictionary
+A simple program to replace a column row-wise with a dictionary